ayaysir/Swift-Playgrounds/Frame VS Bound.playground/README.md

 ```

 ## Bounds
-The bounds rectangle, which describes the view’s location and size in its own coordinate system.
+The bounds rectangle, which describes the view’s location and size in its own coordinate system. <br>
 <img src="https://media.giphy.com/media/mal5WEVeXBVfI2s3L7/giphy.gif">